earthdaily/earthdaily-python-client/CONTRIBUTING.md

 ## Continuous Integration

-Our project uses GitLab CI for continuous integration.
-The configuration can be found in `.gitlab-ci.yml` at the root of the repository.
+Our project uses GitHub Actions for continuous integration.
+The configuration can be found in `.github/workflows` at the root of the repository.
 It automatically runs tests, linting, and builds for each merge request.

 ## Documentation